Mekd422/mekdes-mindscape/README.md

 ## 🧠 About Me

 I'm a third-year Software Engineering student at **Addis Ababa University**, driven by curiosity and a passion for continuous learning.
-I specialize in full-stack development and UI/UX design, with experience in building both web and mobile applications.
+I specialize in full-stack development, with experience in building both web and mobile applications.

----

-## 🚀 Tech Stack

-- **Frontend:** React, TypeScript, Tailwind CSS, ShadCN UI
-- **Tooling:** Vite, ESLint, Git, GitHub
-- **Design:** Figma
-- **Other Skills:** Firebase, Node.js, Express, MongoDB, Flutter, Kotlin, NestJS

----